Who are we?

 How do we keep your information safe and accurate?

-The Diocese is committed to ensuring your information is secure.
+The Archdiocese is committed to ensuring your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure your information.
-The Diocese uses technical and organisational security measures to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons.
+The Archdiocese uses technical and organisational security measures to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons.
 Our security measures are continuously adapted in line with technological developments.

 We seek to ensure that we keep your personal data accurate and up to date.
 However, you are responsible for informing us of any changes to your personal data and other information.